cludden/sails-must/README.md

 ```

-#### The *build* phase
+### The *build* phase
-The build methods takes all policy objects in the queue and converts them into a single middleware function / sails policy.
+The build method takes all policy objects in the queue and converts them into a single middleware function / sails policy.

 In the following example:
 ```javascript